bjatkin/golf-engine/README.md

 # GoLF API

-### GoLF structs
+### GoLF Structs
-There are 2 main golf structs that allow you to modify various GoLF draw functions
+There are 2 main GoLF structs that allow you to modify various GoLF draw functions.

 **golf.SOp:** This structure is a list of options that can be passed to a sprite to change how it is drawn.
-  * FH: flip the sprite horizontally.
+  * FH: Flip the sprite horizontally.
-  * FV: flip the sprite vertically.
+  * FV: Flip the sprite vertically.
-  * TCol: set the sprites tranparency color.
+  * TCol: Set the sprite's transparency color.
-  * PFrom & PTo: change the sprites pallet. colors number n in PFrom is converted to color number n in PTo.
+  * PFrom & PTo: Change the sprite's pallet.
+Colors number n in PFrom is converted to color number n in PTo.
-  * W: width of the sprite in tiles to read from the spritesheet. (e.g. W: 2 is 16 pixels in width).
+  * W: Width of the sprite in tiles to read from the spritesheet. (e.g. W: 2 is 16 pixels in width).
-  * H: height of the sprite in tiles to read from the spritesheet. (e.g. H: 2 is 16 pixels tall).
+  * H: Height of the sprite in tiles to read from the spritesheet. (e.g. H: 2 is 16 pixels tall).
-  * SW: the amount to scale the width of the sprite. default value is 1 or no scaling.
+  * SW: The amount to scale the width of the sprite.
+Default value is 1 or no scaling.
-  * SH: the amount to scale the height of the sprite. default value is 1 or no scaling.
+  * SH: The amount to scale the height of the sprite.
+Default value is 1 or no scaling.
-  * Fixed: if this is set to true then the sprite ignores the camera x & y when draing.
+  * Fixed: If this is set to true then the sprite ignores the camera X & Y when drawing.
 Useful for UI.

 **golf.TOp:** this structure is a list of options that can be passed to text functions to change how text is drawn.
   * Col: The color to draw the text.
 	* Fixed: If this is set to true the text ignores the camera.
-	* SW: the amount to scale the width of the text.
+	* SW: The amount to scale the width of the text.
-  * SH: the amount to scale the height of the text.
+  * SH: The amount to scale the height of the text.

 ### Golf Types
 There are 2 GoLF types that will help you work with the GoLF color pallet.

-**golf.Col:** a GoLF color. there are 8 colors ranging from Col0 to Col7.
+**golf.Col:** A GoLF color.
+There are 8 colors ranging from Col0 to Col7.
 The first 4 colors map to pallet A and the last four map to pallet B.

-**golf.Pal:** a GoLF pallet.
+**golf.Pal:** A GoLF pallet.
 There are 16 available pallets (Pal0 to Pal15).
-These can be used to give you game a unique feel/ look.
+These can be used to give your game a unique feel/look.

 ### The GoLF Engine
 The GoLF Engine is the main object exposed by the GoLF package.

-**NewEngine(updateFunc func(), draw func()):** creates a GoLF engine instance and returns a pointer to the engine.
+**NewEngine(updateFunc func(), draw func()):** Ereates a GoLF Engine instance and returns a pointer to the engine.
-The GoLF engine is the main object used to perform most of the GoLF functions
+The GoLF Engine is the main object used to perform most of the GoLF functions.

-**engine.Run():** starts the game engine running.
-Once this is run the update function will be called 60 times a second and the draw function will be called 60 times a second.
+**engine.Run():** Starts the game engine running.
+Once this is run, the update function will be called 60 times a second and the draw function will be called 60 times a second.

-**engine.Frames():** returns the number of frames that have passed since the game engine was started.
+**engine.Frames():** Returns the number of frames that have passed since the game engine was started.
 This count includes the startup animation frames.
-The startup animation is 254 frames meaning the first frame that the update/ draw function will be called is frame 255.
+The startup animation is 254 frames, meaning the first frame that the update/draw function will be called is frame 255.

-**engine.DrawMouse(style int):** sets the draw style for the mouse indictor.
+**engine.DrawMouse(style int):** Sets the draw style for the mouse indicator.
-  * 0 = no mouse cursor is drawn
+  * 0 = No mouse cursor is drawn.
-  * 1 = a mouse arrow is drawn
+  * 1 = A mouse arrow is drawn.
-  * 2 = a hand cursor is drawn
+  * 2 = A hand cursor is drawn.
-  * 3 = a cross cursoe is drawn
+  * 3 = A cross cursor is drawn.

-**engine.Cls(col golf.Col):** fills the screen with the col color.
+**engine.Cls(col golf.Col):** Fills the screen with the col color.

 **engine.Camera(x, y int):** Changes the X, Y coordinates of the camera.
 This value is then subtracted from the X, Y coordinates of all future drawing calls.
-This is useful for moving the panning the screen around.
+This is useful for panning the screen around.

-**engine.Clip(x, y, w, h int):** clips all future draw functions with upper left corner at point (x, y) and with w and heigh h.
+**engine.Clip(x, y, w, h int):** Clips all future draw functions with upper left corner at point (x, y) and width w and heigh h.

-**engine.RClip():** resets the screen clipping so that no screen pixels are clipped.
+**engine.RClip():** Resets the screen clipping so that no screen pixels are clipped.

-**engine.PalA(pallet golf.Pal):** sets the first pallet.
+**engine.PalA(pallet golf.Pal):** Sets the first pallet.

-**engine.PalB(pallet golf.Pal):** sets the second pallet.
+**engine.PalB(pallet golf.Pal):** Sets the second pallet.

-**engine.PalGet():** returns the first and second pallets that are currently set.
+**engine.PalGet():** Returns the first and second pallets that are currently set.

 ### Shapes
-Using the following functions you can draw various shaps on screen.
+Using the following functions, you can draw various shapes on screen.

 **engine.Pset(x, y float64, col golf.Col):** Sets the pixel on the screen at point (x, y) to the color col.